LukePappa/Ourism/synthesis.md

 Everything present at the inception of the universe is subject to a world-branch wherein it comes to recognize divine love as the only reality.
-Thus, to live in accordance with your purpose, strive to see this reality at all times.
+To live in accordance with your purpose, try to see divine love as the only reality.